mertse7en/architectural-resume/projects/8-LogAnalysisEMR-SPARK-AIRFLOW/README.md

 The main problem is to analyze CDN Logs provided by AKAMAI.

 ## Challanges
 CDN data is being produced in realtime.
-Thus there are at least 10 GB data and at least 4 million small files.
+Thus there are at least 10 GB data and at least 4 million small files daily.

 ## Architecture